AmitMalikRepo/BackBase/README.md

 ## Test Automation Framework for Spring Petclinic

 This is a test automation framework built using Playwright and TypeScript.
 It focuses on testing both frontend and backend functionalities of the spring petclinic application.
 The framework automates key features such as search functionality, adding new owners and thier pets, updating owner details to ensure the web app performs reliably under different conditions and also on the backend side, it includes comprehensive API testing with CRUD operations to ensure reliability, correctness, and consistency of the system under various conditions.

 ## Table of Contents

 1. Overview
 2. Features
 3. Project Structure
 4. Test Scripts
 5. Installation
 6. Running Tests
+7. Accessing Test Reports
-7. Playwright Configuration
+8. Playwright Configuration
-8. CI Integration
+9. CI Integration

 ### Overview

 This repository contains the automated test framework developed for testing spring petclininc application, a leading real estate platform.
 The framework is designed to ensure seamless functionality of the website's core features, from frontend UI tests to backend API validations.

 The framework is fully integrated with GitHub Actions, a CI/CD pipeline tool that automates test execution on every code push or pull request, ensuring the quality and stability of the application.

 ### Features

 - End-to-End Testing: Test complete flows such as search, add new owner or pet, and navigation across pages.
 - Parallel Execution: Maximize performance with fully parallelized tests.
 - Detailed Reporting: HTML reports generated after test runs for visual insights.